pkdone/genai-split-merge-js-demo/README.md

 1. **Engineer solutions that explicitly break down the problem**.
 Instead of handling large files in one go, opt for approaches that explicitly break down file processing into different responsibilities.
 For example, a separate project took a large codebase, decomposing it into individual files before processing each file independently with an LLM and storing the results of each in a database for future retrieval and summarization.
 A similar approach could be taken to decompose each file further, albeit some of the engineering work outlined in challenge #2 above would still apply.
 Alternatively, evolving GenAI tooling like LangChain appears to include [the ability to decompose code files](https://python.langchain.com/docs/modules/data_connection/document_transformers/code_splitter) into components.
 In this case, you could not retain the same original prompt template for processing a single Java class file.
 Instead, you would be required to construct new prompts targeted at summarising specifically identified components.

-Neither of these approaches completely eradicates the risk of prompts and their completions exceeding the LLM's tokens limit, but they significantly reduce the likelihood and frequency of this occurring.
+Neither of these approaches completely eradicates the risk of prompts and their completions exceeding the LLM's tokens size limit, but they significantly reduce the likelihood and frequency of this occurring.

 ## Prerequisites